 The virus easily passes from person to person (contagious) when someone comes in contact with an infected person’s saliva.
 It can be spread by kissing (this is why some people call it “the kissing disease.”)
 Children can get mono by sharing things such as cups, straws, toothbrushes or toys that have may have the drool of an infected person on it.

 Mono can occur at any age.
 Most people are infected with the virus at some time in their lives and may not get sick.
 The virus hides out until the person is run down.
 This explains why mono is more common in high school and college students.
 Once a person has had mono, he or she usually does not get it again.

-- sore throat with or without white patches at the back of the
+- Sore throat with or without white patches at the back of the throat

-- enlarged lymph nodes or swollen glands (neck, armpits, groin)
+- Enlarged lymph nodes or swollen glands (neck, armpits, groin) (Picture 1)

 Less common symptoms are puffy eyes, nausea, severe headache, sensitivity to light, chest pain and trouble breathing.
 A child who has been treated recently with ampicillin or amoxicillin may have a pink rash all over the body.

 Young children typically have milder symptoms, such as a slight fever, tiredness and poor appetite.
 Teens may have more symptoms and feel so tired and weak that they will stay in bed longer than a week.

 The doctor diagnoses mono by health history, physical exam and blood tests.
 Blood tests show antibodies against the virus.
 The tests will also show an abnormally high number of white blood cells that fight viral infections.

 Because a virus causes mono, antibiotics (such as penicillin) will not help unless the child has another infection caused by bacteria.
 Mono symptoms usually go away on their own after a few weeks.